jedgodsey/first-full-stack-hw/README.md

 2. The app should have one model with at least two properties.
-3. It should have all the CRUD functionality.
 4. It should contain all seven RESTful routes. moving on. **You are required to have at least 15 commits**.